Aghdam Tea House: History

-The tea house was inaugurated on 26 July 1986.
 In addition to the regional officials, Vafa Guluzade, the head of the Culture Department of the CP CC of Azerbaijan SSR, also participated in the opening ceremony.
 The article published in the July 31, 1986, issue of "The Lenin Path", on the occasion of the opening of the tea house, reads:

 Design

-A large diameter pipe was placed in the middle of the tea house.
+The structure was centred around a wide pipe in the middle of the teahouse.
 On each side, small volumes of tubes were merged with structures.
-Floors were wooden.
-Pipes were embellished with wood and decorated with various ornaments.
+Each floor and partition was made of wood and internal pipes were embellished with wood and decorated with various ornaments.
 Each floor had four doors.
 The dome of the tea house was roofed with galvanized iron.

-Tea house in Kuzanly
+In all the structure was composed of approximately 100 tons of metal.

+Destruction and copies

+In 1993, the Tea House was vandalised and set on fire by Armenian armed forces resulting in the building being in ruins.

 On May 10, 2015, a copy of the tea house was built in Guzanli settlement of Aghdam region.
+As part of a resettlement program in the area, there are plans to rebuild the teahouse at its original site, announced by Sabuhi Abdullayev in 2024, who is in charge of restoration and construction in the area.